-- Member States shall take the necessary and appropriate measures to ensure accessibility for persons with disabilities, on an equal basis with others, within the areas set out in Article 3.
-These measures should not impose a disproportionate burden. - Accessibility includes general anticipatory measures to ensure the effective implementation of the principle of equal treatment for persons with disabilities in the areas set out in Article 3. - 2.
-Such measures shall comprise the identification and elimination of obstacles and barriers to accessibility, as well as the prevention of new obstacles and barriers in the areas covered in this Directive.
+- 1. Member States shall take the necessary and appropriate measures to ensure accessibility for persons with disabilities, on an equal basis with others, within the areas set out in Article 3(1).
+However, these measures should not impose a disproportionate burden. - 1a.
+Accessibility includes general anticipatory measures to ensure the effective implementation of the principle of equal treatment for persons with disabilities in the areas set out in Article 3.

-- 4.

-- 5.

-- 6. Paragraphs 1, 1a and 2 shall apply to housing only as regards the common parts of buildings with more than one housing unit.
-This paragraph shall be without prejudice to Article 4(7) and Article 4a.

-- 7. Member States shall progressively take the necessary measures to ensure that sufficient housing is accessible for people with disabilities. - 8.
-This Article shall apply also to the design and manufacture of goods, unless this would impose a disproportionate burden. - This Article shall not apply where European Union law provides for detailed standards or specifications on the accessibility regarding particular goods or services.
+- 2. The measures referred to in paragraphs 1 and 1a of this Article shall comprise the identification and elimination of obstacles and barriers to accessibility, as well as the prevention of new obstacles and barriers in the areas covered in this Directive.
+3. - 4. - 5. - 6.
+Paragraphs 1, 1a and 2 of this Article shall apply to housing only as regards the common parts of buildings with more than one housing unit.
+This paragraph shall be without prejudice to Article 4(7) and Article 4a. - 7.
+Member States shall progressively take the necessary measures to ensure that sufficient housing is accessible for people with disabilities. - 8.
+[This Article shall apply also to the design and manufacture of goods, unless this would impose a disproportionate burden.] - This Article shall not apply 24 where Union law provides for detailed standards or 9. specifications on accessibility in respect of particular goods or services.